Tanya030598/Pizza-Order-Managemant/README.md

 PROJECT TITLE: **Pizza-Order-Management**

-DESCRIPTION: A simple and easy-to-use system that helps customers order, customize, and track their pizzas.
+DESCRIPTION: A system for handling pizza orders, allowing customers to add items to their cart, and track orders.

-PURPOSE: Purpose of this sql project is to manage and manipulate data
+PURPOSE: Purpose of this sql project is to streamline pizza ordering, manage and manipulate data.

-TECHNICAL SKILLS: In this we will use joins and aggregate functions.
+TECHNICAL SKILLS: In this project we had use joins and aggregate functions.

-RESULT: After querying the data we will get the result.
+RESULT: A fully functional pizza order management system that efficiently handles order browsing, cart management, order tracking and analyze the revenue and expenses.

 LINK: https://github.com/Tanya030598/Pizza-Order-Managemant/blob/main/pizza_order_management.sql